-Heni Koenigsberg (’74), a producer for Hello, Dolly!, took home a Tony Award last night for Best Revival of a Musical.
+Heni Koenigsberg (’74), a producer for Hello, Dolly!, has won a Tony Award for Best Revival of a Musical.

 Koenigsberg was also nominated in the category of Best Play as a producer for A Doll’s House, Part 2.

 Koenigsberg has won several Tony Awards as a producer; she won last year for A View From the Bridge, in 2015 for Skylight, and in 2014 for A Raisin in the Sun, all of which took the award for Best Revival of a Play.

 Two additional Steinhardt alumni helped bring some of this year’s best plays and musicals to Broadway: Daniel Rakowski (’11) produced Natasha, Pierre & The Great Comet of 1812, nominated for Best Musical, and Stuart Thompson (’83) produced Sweat, nominated for Best Play, and John Guare’s Six Degrees of Separation, nominated for Best Revival of a Play.